 All workers in Alberta who enter a restricted area due to an asbestos hazard must successfully complete the asbestos worker course and be in possession of a valid worker certificate.

 A restricted area is defined as an area of a work site where there is a reasonable chance that the airborne concentration of asbestos, silica, coal dust or lead exceeds or may exceed the occupational exposure limit for one or more of the substances.

-Workers working with asbestos in non-restricted areas must be trained in accordance with Section 15 of the Regulation and Section 37 of the Code.
+Workers working with asbestos in non-restricted areas must be trained in accordance with sections 21 and 37 of the Code.
 This training doesn’t have to be provided by one of the approved agencies listed below.

 Asbestos worker cards expire 3 years from the date of issue.